Katamori/katamori.github.io/projects/a-billion-sounds.md

 </div>

 A Godot-based (originally started in PhaserJS, then the idea scrapped) adventure game about the subcultures in a post-apocalyptic cyberpunk setting.
-Autobiographic, not even slightly.

-(todo more info)
+On hold, indefinitely.

 [Repository](https://github.com/Katamori/a-billion-sounds)